pachi-belero/slide-html/README.md

 7. Copy, share and/or publish BOTH the HTML and CSS files whenever needed, and also the local image files you have used (if any).
 8. Optionally, you can place a `favicon.ico` file too (in the same folder) and it will be used.

-## Demo

-Either open `slide.html` in your browser or [view it online](http://htmlpreview.github.io/?https://github.com/pachi-belero/slide-html/blob/master/src/slide.html).

-NOTE: the images will not work if you view the file online with the previous link, but they will on your local computer or any other HTTP server.

 ## Syntax